SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

   weeks.
 - __Vote, dammit!__  Look, it really matters that you vote.
 You already know my opinion, but really: you can't possibly be _undecided_, can you?
-Even if you're a lifelong Republican just now awakening to the damage accrued since Reagan... well, get over it and vote that sort of thing out of office at every level.
+Even if you're a lifelong Republican just now awakening to the damage accrued since Reagan&hellip; well, get over it and vote that sort of thing out of office at every level.
 As someone who grew up Republican, I promise
   you: it doesn't hurt.